kognition/libetpan/README.md

 ## Build for Kognition

-You need to create a symlink path/to/libetpan/extension_bin that points to the folder /path/to/kognition/repo/extensions/io.kognition.imap/code/x86_64-mac
+You need to create a symlink path/to/libetpan/kog_imap_lcb_code that points to the folder /path/to/kognition/repo/extensions/io.kognition.imap/code/x86_64-mac

+This ensures that after the dynamic lib is compiled, it is directly copied into the code section of the LCB library.

+Note if the folder cannot be found, the build will fail (for Mac builds at the moment, at least).

+Instructions on how to build can be found further down in the **Build Instructions**

 ## LibEtPan